AdobeDocs/commerce-frontend-core/src/pages/ui-components/form.md

 ---
-group: ui-components-guide
-title: Form component
+title: Form component | Commerce Frontend Development
-redirect_from:
-   - /guides/v2.3/ui-components/ui-form.html
+decsription:
 ---

+# Form component

 The Form component is a collection of fields that can be grouped in tabs and fieldsets.
 It enables [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.